Girls basketball state tournament roundup: Century and Blackfoot to meet in 4A State Championship Game Saturday

 At Bishop Kelly, Soda Springs kept its season alive with a 59-28 win over Valley.

-“After a rough loss last night, the girls were able to relax,” said Soda Springs coach Wade Schvaneveldt.
+“After a rough loss last night, the girls were able to relax,” Soda Springs coach Wade Schvaneveldt said.
 “No more pressure.
 I think we had 15 assists on our 22 field goals.”

-The Cardinals lost 42-27 against Melba on Friday in the first round of the 2A State Tournament, ending their chances to repeat as state champs.
+The Cardinals lost 42-27 against Melba on Friday in the first round of the 2A State Tournament, ending their chances to four-peat as state champs.

 Yet, there’s still a chance to end the season with a win.

-Soda Springs (13-12) plays Ririe at Bishop Kelley HS on Saturday at 10 a.m.
+Soda Springs (13-12) plays Ririe at Bishop Kelly HS on Saturday at 10 a.m.

 SODA SPRINGS 59, VALLEY 28